mattWillis/resistance-toolkit/README.md

 # resistance-toolkit
-All the tools you need to resist hate.
+## All the tools you need to resist hate.

+In the wake of all of the hatred being unleashed from Washington and politicians, it's easy to get overwhelmed and shut down.
+But we can't!

 ## Organizations
 Big thanks to **Advocate** [for inspiring and seeding this list](https://www.advocate.com/politics/anti-donald-trump-charities).

+The following are excellent organizations that need our help defending our democracy and our fellow citizens from underserved communities.
+They often have clear and concise action items to take to fight back.
+They will also need our support, either by volunteering or by donating.

 ### Civil & Human Rights / Racism
 - [ACLU](https://www.aclu.org/)